Effective Prompting Guide

 Raster Analysis Prompting

-"Generate a land use/land cover map for @manhattan_area
+Example: "Generate a land cover map for @manhattan_area

 for summer 2024"